ouch-org/ouch/README.md

 (TODO -- not implemented at all)

 ```
-# Shows the files contained in videos.tar.xz
+# Shows the files and folders contained in videos.tar.xz
 ouch list videos.tar.xz
-1. .....
 ```

 ## Supported formats